Wasted-Audio/ryukau_LV2Plugins/README.md

 EnvelopedSine is another additive synthesizer which computes 64 sine waves per note.
 There are individual controls of attack, decay and saturation for each sine oscillator.

 EnvelopedSine uses stable quadrature oscillator (QuadOsc) algorithm described by Martin Vicanek.
-QuadOsc is used because I have no idea how to set initial phase for faster algorithm.
+QuadOsc is used because I couldn't figure out how to set initial phase for faster algorithm.

 - [QuadOsc.pdf](https://www.vicanek.de/articles/QuadOsc.pdf)